ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/readme.txt

  * Fixed the interaction system not handling the bow and arrow correctly under newer physics simulations

+ * Fixed the interaction system not dismissing hand grab hints properly.

 Changes for 2.7.3
  * Legacy VR Mode fix. #908 #901